 Filed in Open Court - Court documents entered into the file in court during legal proceedings hyatt legal services.

 Initial Appearance - In criminal law, the hearing at which a judge determines whether there is sufficient evidence against a person charged with a crime to hold him her for trial.
-The Constitution bans secret accusations, so initial appearances are public unless a defendant asks otherwise the suspect must be present, though he she usually does not offer evidence.
+The Constitution bans secret proceedings, so initial appearances are public unless a defendant asks otherwise the suspect must be present, though he she usually does not offer evidence.
 Also called first appearance.

 Injunction - Writ or order by a court prohibiting a specific action from being carried out by a person or group.
 A preliminary injunction is granted provisionally, until a full hearing can be held to determine if it should be made permanent.